StoneDisk/cleaning-products-services/README.md

 # Cleaning Products And Services App
-A collection of simple browser app related to cleaning products and services
+A simple browser app related to cleaning products and services